 The bill passed and according to the terms of the Act, the House of Lords no longer had the absolute power to veto a bill, though, it could delay a bill for up to two years after which it could be brought back to the House of Commons for a third reading.
 Having passed its third reading, it could become law with or without the consent of the upper house.
 Ulster Unionists were outraged at the possibility of Home Rule for Ireland and immediately took action by forming a provisional government and raising a paramilitary force named the Ulster Volunteer Force to defend their link with Britain.

 Gaelic Leaguer, Eoin MacNeill wrote that if a Volunteer force was allowed to exist in Ulster, there should be no reason why one should not be established in the south.
-The IRB were delighted with this statement and on November 25th 1913, the Irish Volunteers were formed.
+The IRB was delighted with this statement and on November 25th 1913, the Irish Volunteers were formed.

 Asquith was concerned at the escalating situation in Ireland and tried to appease both factions but failed.
 Believing that arms depots in Ulster were in danger of being raided by the UVF, the government issued orders to send troops to secure the installations in the north of the country.
 Fifty-eight army officers at the Curragh camp in Kildare who were sympathetic to the Ulster Unionists threatened to resign rather than take up arms against the Unionists.
 This incident, known as the Curragh Mutiny, forced the cabinet to back down and the scheme was dropped.